Data Tables for Lorentz and CPT Violation: II. Summary tables

-Table \ref{sum:matter} lists the maximal attained sensitivities involving protons, neutrons, and electrons.
+Table \SumMat\ lists the maximal attained sensitivities involving electrons, protons, neutrons, and their antiparticles.
 For each distinct massive spin-half Dirac fermion in the minimal SME in Minkowski spacetime, there are 44 independent observable combinations of coefficients for Lorentz violation in the nonrelativistic limit.
 Of these, 20 also control CPT violation.
 The 44 combinations are conventionally chosen as the tilde coefficients shown.
-The definitions of these 44 tilde coefficients in terms of minimal SME coefficients are listed in Table \ref{fermiontildetable}.
-All the definitions appear elsewhere in the literature \cite{spaceprd} except the four combinations $\tilde{b}_J^*$ and $\tilde{c}_{TT}$.
-In Table \ref{sum:matter}, all tilde coefficients have dimensions of GeV in natural units.
-A dash indicates that no sensitivity to the coefficient has been identified to date.
+The definitions of these 44 tilde coefficients in terms of coefficients in the minimal SME are listed in Table \PrFermionTilde.
+All the definitions appear elsewhere in the literature \cite{spacepr} except the four combinations $\tilde{b}_J^*$ and $\tilde{c}_{TT}$.
+The three tilde coefficients $\tilde{b}_J^*$ are the antimatter equivalent of the tilde coefficients $\tilde{b}_J$.
+They appear in nonrelativistic studies of antimatter properties, such as the hyperfine transitions of antihydrogen \cite{hantih}.
+The tilde coefficient $\tilde{c}_{TT}$ is a simple scaling of the coefficient $c_{TT}$ in the minimal SME, introduced here to ensure completeness of the set of tilde coefficients.
+All tilde coefficients have dimensions of GeV in natural units.
+In Table \SumMat, a superscript indicating the particle species of relevance is understood on all coefficients.
+For example, the first line of the table presents limits on three different tilde coefficients, $\tilde b_X^e$, $\tilde b_X^p$, $\tilde b_X^n$.
+In the table, a dash indicates that no sensitivity to the coefficient has been identified to date.
+A few maximal sensitivities are obtained by applying the inverse of the definitions in Table \PrFermionTilde\ to data in Tables \DaElectrDimThreeFour, \DaProtonDimThree, and \DaProtonDimFour.
+These inverses are presented in Table \PrInverseTilde.